PhiZone/api-anc/README.md

     - [ ] Two-factor Authentication
     - [ ] Phone Number Confirmation
 4. TapTap
-    - [ ] Login & Account Binding
+    - [x] Login & Account Binding

 ## Configuration

-File `appsettings.Development.json` is ignored by git using `.gitignore`.
+File `appsettings.Development.json` is ignored by Git using `.gitignore`.
 You should create it yourself.

 ```json
 {